oracle-livelabs/oci/peoplesoft-oda/3skill-update-oda/skill-update-oda.md

 # Update Skill Configuration in Oracle Digital Assistant

 ## Introduction

-In this lab, you will update the skill configuration in Oracle Digital Assistant using the PeopleSoft application web service url
+In this lab, you will update the skill configuration in Oracle Digital Assistant using the PeopleSoft application web service URL
 Estimated Time: 15 minutes

 ### Objectives

-*  Update the skill configuration for all the deployed PeopleSoft skills in Oracle Digital Assistant using the PeopleSoft application web service url
+*  Update the skill configuration for all the deployed PeopleSoft skills in Oracle Digital Assistant using the PeopleSoft application web service URL